mongodb/specifications/source/unified-test-format/unified-test-format.rst

   "sharded" topology, test runners MUST accept any type of sharded cluster (i.e.
   "sharded" implies "sharded-replicaset", but not vice versa).

-- ``serverlessMode``: Optional string.
-Whether or not the test should be run on serverless instances imitating sharded clusters.
-Valid modes are "requireServerless", "forbidServerless", and "allowServerless".
-If "requireServerless", the test MUST only be run on serverless instances.
-If "forbidServerless", the test MUST only be run on actual sharded deployments.
-If omitted or "allowServerless", the test can be run on either serverless instances or on real sharded deployments.
+- ``serverless``: Optional string.
+Whether or not the test should be run on Serverless instances imitating sharded clusters.
+Valid values are "require", "forbid", and "allow".
+If "require", the test MUST only be run on Serverless instances.
+If "forbid", the test MUST only be run on actual sharded deployments.
+If omitted or "allow", the test can be run on either Serverless instances or on real sharded deployments.

 - ``serverParameters``: Optional object of server parameters to check against.
   To check server parameters, drivers send a